Birmingham County Football Association: History

 The Association was formed in 1875 following a request from 10 local teams.
 Originally called the Birmingham District and Counties Football Association.
 Charles Crump of Stafford Road F.C., based in Wolverhampton was elected the Association's first president.
-John Campbell Orr was appointed first secretary.
+John Campbell Orr of Calthorpe F.C. was appointed first secretary.
 Campbell Orr was instrumental in developing the administration and original rules of association football.
 William McGregor, regarded as the founder of the original Football League and one of the first directors of Aston Villa, also had a strong association with Birmingham County FA.

 The Association now has over 1,200 football clubs with 4,800 affiliated teams in over 60 sanctioned leagues, with seven professional clubs under its auspices.
 There are also teams playing futsal, small-sided football, disability football, women & girls football and youth football.
 There are over 30,000 volunteers supporting more than 45,000 football fixtures a season officiated by 1,500 registered referees.
 Indoor and outdoor facilities at its Great Barr headquarters are available for hire.

 Birmingham County FA encompasses clubs within Birmingham, the Black Country, Coventry, Warwickshire, Burton, Tamworth plus other parts of Staffordshire and Worcestershire.